ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 In the above example, the component `DateModalComponent` is standalone - it can be consumed directly and has no NgModule which needs to be imported in order to use it.
 However, `DateModalComponent` has a dependency, the `DatePickerComponent,` which is imported via its NgModule (the `DatePickerModule`).
 This NgModule may declare providers (in this case: `CalendarService`) which are required for the `DatePickerComponent` to function correctly.

-When Angular creates a standalone component, it needs to know that the current injector has all of the necessary services for the standalone component's dependencies, including those based on NgModules.
-To guarantee that, in some cases Angular will create a new "standalone injector" as a child of the current environment injector.
+When Angular Classiccreates a standalone component, it needs to know that the current injector has all of the necessary services for the standalone component's dependencies, including those based on NgModules.
+To guarantee that, in some cases Angular Classicwill create a new "standalone injector" as a child of the current environment injector.
 Today, this happens for all bootstrapped standalone components: it will be a child of the root environment injector.
 The same rule applies to the dynamically created (for example, by the router or the `ViewContainerRef` API) standalone components.

 A separate standalone injector is created to ensure that providers imported by a standalone component are “isolated” from the rest of the application.
 This lets us think of standalone components as truly self-contained pieces that can’t “leak” their implementation details to the rest of the application.